ljleb/sd-mecha/guide/2-user-defined-merge-methods/README.md

 To define a custom block config, two things need to be defined:

 1. A model config to hold the block keys.
 This is required to enable conversion and serialization
-2. A conversion function that maps each block to a key
+2. A conversion function that maps each block to a key in a different model config

 This is an example that splits SDXL in two categories (a specific key vs the rest of the model):